About Fidelity National Information Services, Inc.

 On the other hand, FIS offered $35 billion to buy Worldpay, a payment processor.
 The deal would add additional payment capabilities to FIS's portfolio amid a consolidation wave in financial services firms.
 Worldpay processes about 40 billion transactions a year and supports more than 300 payment types in more than 120 currencies.
 The transaction is expected to close in the second half of 2019.

 Mergers and Acquisitions

-In 2019 FIS sought to add to its heft with the $35 billion acquisition of Worldpay, a payment processor.
-The deal would bring significant payment resources to FIS as other companies in the industry have consolidated.
+In 2019 FIS bolstered the services it provides with the $35 billion acquisition of Worldpay, a payment processor.
+The deal brought significant payment resources to FIS as other companies in the industry have consolidated.

 601 RIVERSIDE AVE

 Jacksonville, FL 32204-2946

 Employer Type: Publicly Owned

 Stock Exchange: , NYSE